JA-sketch123/intrusion-detection-system/README.md

 ## Overview
 This project is a rule-based Intrusion Detection System (IDS) developed using Snort 3.0 to monitor network traffic and detect suspicious or malicious activities.

-The system analyzes packets using predefined security rules and generates alerts for potential threats.
+The system analyzes packets using predefined security rules like community rules and local rules and generates alerts for potential threats.
 A Python-based dashboard was also developed to visualize alerts and monitored network activities.
 ## Features
 - Real-time network traffic monitoring
 - Rule-based intrusion detection